Skip to main content

 You will receive calendar invitations with links to your chosen workshops after completing the registration form.

-Workshops are 60 minutes in length and are delivered online via Google Meet at the listed dates and times, unless otherwise indicated.
+Unless otherwise indicated, workshops are 60 minutes in length and are delivered online via Google Meet at the listed dates and times.
+Any changes to the workshop schedule or delivery format will be communicated to you in advance.